Matcham89/chrismatcham-dev/_posts/2024-12-21-Hands-On-Kubernetes-Part 1-Deploying-Kind.md

     targetPort: 5000
 ```

-From within tje application directory, deploy the manifests:
+From within the application directory, deploy the manifests:

 ```sh
 kubectl apply -f deployment.yaml